Table of Contents[Hide][Show]

 Rocky Mountain National Park

 Located in northern Colorado, Estes Park is a mountain town known for outdoor activities.
-It is just a few miles to Rocky Mountain National Park. so it’s easy to make Estes Park your home base for exploring the impressive Rocky Mountain National Park.
+It is just a few miles to Rocky Mountain National Park. so it’s easy to make Estes Park your home base for spending a few days exploring the impressive Rocky Mountain National Park.

 If you like to hike, bike, camp, fish or just generally take in the mountain environment, this may be the place for you.
 From pristine mountain lakes to roaring water falls and mountain peaks over 14,000 feet tall this landscape is impressive.